Supreme Court will hear largest transgender rights case in US history

 What’s behind the rise in trans youth, and laws affecting them?

-Transgender Americans account for about 1% of the U.S. population.
-Among children ages 13 to 17, however, roughly 1 in 5 identify as transgender, according to a report from the Williams Institute at the University of California, Los Angeles School of Law.
+Transgender Americans account for about 1% of the U.S. population, and roughly 1 in 5 of them are aged 13 to 17, according to a report from the Williams Institute at the University of California, Los Angeles School of Law.
 The percentage of teens who identify as transgender almost doubled between 2016 and 2022, the Williams Institute reported.
 In about the same time span, according to clinicians, gender dysphoria diagnoses have “increased significantly,” or “nearly tripled.”

 Exactly what accounts for this trend is unclear, experts say, and scientific research on the benefits and efficacy of gender dysphoria treatments is mixed.
 All these details tie in to the Skrmetti case.
 However, the high court only needs to resolve one question: Does the Tennessee law violate the equal protection clause of the Constitution?

-Note: Editor’s note: This article has been updated to correct the spelling of James Blumstein, who is a professor at the Vanderbilt University Law School.